codeneuro/neurofinder/README.md

 4. Run the custom algorithm notebooks to see how to write an algorithm.

 All notebooks also available at this [repo](https://github.com/CodeNeuro/notebooks/tree/master/worker/notebooks/neurofinder)

+## download the local data
+1. Go to the [local](https://github.com/codeneuro/neurofinder//tree/master/local) section to see a list of datasets
+2. Download one of them
+3. Use the example scripts to load and play with the data in your language of choice

 ## submit an algorithm
 1. Sign up for an account on github (if you don't already have one)